 I turned to podcasts.
 Podcasts were the perfect way for me to stay engaged, get inspired, and continue the pursuit of knowledge while on the go or while busy with other tasks like cooking, cleaning, or getting ready in the morning.
 The political podcasts go deep into the issues and the debates.
 The business podcasts help you learn new tangible skills and ways of thinking.
 And the entertaining podcasts are as quality as anything you would find on Netflix.

 NPR has recently been promoting a #TryPod challenge.
-The premise of the challenge is that those of us who listen to podcasts should share our favorite podcasts with our friends, family, and the world.
+The challenge’s premise is that those of us who listen to podcasts should share our favorite podcasts with our friends, family, and the world.
 Well NPR: challenge accepted!
-Here is my #TryPod answer, and my list for Best Podcast 2017.
+Here is my #TryPod answer and my list for Best Podcast 2017.

 Please leave a comment below about what your favorite podcasts are.

 Frequency: Weekly | Produced By: NPR | Links: Website, iTunes, and Stitcher This podcast is a weekly discussion with innovators, entrepreneurs, and idealists who have launched global movements ranging from airlines to clothiers and early computing to the latest sharing economy trends.
 How I Built This has become my favorite podcast because I always learn something fascinating.
 I get inspired to continue work toward building on my passions, and most importantly, we come to understand how some of the most well-recognized people and products all started with humble beginnings.
 The lessons to learn here are that if they can do it, so can you.
 So listen to How I Built This and find the inspiration and strength to follow your passions!